In this section

 If the police or Child Safety Services think you’re at risk of harm because of your sexual behaviour they may apply for a court order so you can be placed in the care and protection of Child Safety Services.
 If you’re in this situation you should get legal advice.

 There are some other situations where sexual activity with a person is considered to be even more serious.
 These include if:

-Once you’re 16 you can have any sort of sex with a person (except anal sex) with anyone else who is 16 or over without breaking the law—if you both agree—unless you are related to them or under their care.
+If you’re 16 or older, you can have sex with another person who is 16 or over without breaking the law—if you both agree, and are both capable of consenting—unless you are related to them or under their care.
 This also applies to same-sex couples.

 No member of your family is allowed to have sex with you—it’s a serious criminal offence called incest.

 It’s still incest even if the person isn’t related to you by blood.
 If you’re unsure, get legal advice.

 Incest is illegal even if you both consent to it.
 If you’re forced to take part against your will, you won’t have broken the law—only the person who forces you to have sex or be involved in any sexual activity.